WELCOME TO THE ROYAL CANADIAN LEGION

 The Poppy is the Royal Canadian Legion’s symbol of Remembrance.
 The Legion’s Annual Poppy Campaign runs from the last Friday in October through Remembrance Day.
 Conducted by over 400 local Legion Branches, coast to coast, the campaign is the single largest source of funds for the Branches to support Veterans of the Canadian Armed Forces and the RCMP and their families.
 Each local Branch uses volunteers to organize and run their campaigns with all funds collected staying, in trust, at that Branch.
 The Branch Executives are accountable for the strict control of the funds and spending goes through a multi-level approval process.

-For the 2020 Poppy Campaign, the Byron-Springbank Branch 533 volunteers will start delivering Poppy donations boxes to businesses, schools and organizations within our area on Friday, October 30th.
+For the Annual Poppy Campaign, the Byron-Springbank Branch 533 volunteers will start delivering Poppy donations boxes to businesses, schools and organizations within our area on the last Friday of October..
 If you happen to be missed and wish to have a Poppy Donation box for your business, please all 519-472-3300 and a donation box will be delivered.